• Home

 The Sita bus ($) — 10 euros for an all-day pass.
 Make sure to catch the early bus out and try to get on a mid-afternoon or late evening (buses run until 9 pm) bus back otherwise you could be waiting hours for a seat!
 It’s not the most reliable mode of transportation but if you’re patient it’s an affordable way to get around.

 Thank you for reading my “A First Timer’s Travel Guide to the Amalfi Coast”.
 If I can recommend any place in the world to visit, it’d be the Amalfi Coast.
-If you need more help planning your trip check out more of my Italy Travel Guide!
+If you need more help planning your trip check out more of my Italy Travel Guides!

 Ciao,